Nude recreation: Restaurant dining

 There have been a number of restaurants (commonly referred to as nude, naked or clothing-free restaurants) where diners were legally at liberty to be nude.

 The Amrita restaurant in Japan, now closed, had strict rules of entry for its naked party.
 Other nude restaurants have included The Bunyadi in London, Innato on the Canary Island of Tenerife, and L'Italo Americano in Milan, all of which also closed.
 O'naturel was Paris, France's first naked restaurant, located in the 12th arrondissement.
 The restaurant opened in November 2017 and served French cuisine.
 In January 2019, sibling owners Mike and Stéphane Saada announced plans to end operations in February 2019.

 There are a number of bars and restaurants directly accessible from the clothing-optional beach at Orient Bay, Saint Martin, in the Caribbean, which allow varying degrees of nudity.
 Although essentially wiped out in 2017 by Hurricane Irma, they are slowly being rebuilt.

 Social dancing

 An invitation-only event with naked Tango Milonga dancing was held in a small town in Germany.
 Starkers!, a monthly naked club night, was held in London from 2003 onwards.
+Many bars, nightclubs, and discotheques in Seattle relaxed their rules or started hosting topless and clothing-optional events in the 2020s.
+After gay bars were threatened by police for allowing nipples, pro-nudity protests resulted in the 2024 announcement that nudity regulations would not be enforced by the liquor and cannabis board.
+Historic gay bar Cuff Complex stated "Effective immediately: guests are free to be themselves." immediately after the policy change.